mmandernach13/UNL-UAV/README.md

 ```bash
 ./scripts/launch_sim.sh
 ```
 Running this over an SSH connection will start the simulation without the GUI, and running it on the offboard computer directly will start the Gazebo GUI.
+If you set up the project in WSL, the GUI will still pop up.

 Running the rest of the ROS2 nodes is still a work in progress as they are not written yet.